top of page

 5. Tell your guests about the list!

 Ensure that your VIP guests, such as parents and grandparents, are made aware you've prepared a specific list of priority group photos for your photographer to take during the designated time.
-Emphasise that the priority is capturing the photo most important to you and your partner.
+Emphasise that capturing the photos most important to you and your partner is the priority.
 I’ve had awkward moments at weddings where guests (mostly parents!) have asked for other group photos that aren't on the list or want to add extra people to a group arrangement.
 Not only does this eat into your allocated time and delay getting to the other photos, but it also causes confusion and potentially means your most important people might be missed.
 For me, the wedding couples list of requested group photos always takes priority, followed by couple portraits.
 You can reassure your guests that there will be opportunities for less formal group photos later in the day.

 Bridesmaids at Draycote Hotel wedding